 What is a Community HUB?

 A Community HUB is a central agency that manages a network of partner organizations who provide care coordination to a particular population.
-The HUB provides operational support, outcome tracking, training/ resources, and leads funding efforts on behalf of the HUB’s care coordination agencies (For example, contracting with funders such as health plans, United Way agencies, and philanthropy).
+The HUB provides operational support, outcome tracking, training/ resources, and leads funding efforts on behalf of the HUB’s care coordination agencies.

 How does this differ from current care coordination activities?